Tennessee Court Records

 How do I File a Claim in a Tennessee Small Claims Court?

 Civil Warrant Form.
-The claimant fills the forms with the details of the claims and parties involved, respectively.
+The claimant fills the forms with the details of the claims and parties involved.
 Upon completion, the forms and other relevant documents are filed with the Clerk of Court.
 Filing charges may apply and vary in different counties.
 The defendant receives a copy of the filing documents through service via mail or by the county’s Sheriff’s Office.
 A court date is assigned for the case hearing, and a judge presides over the case and gives a verdict upon the conclusion of the litigation process.
 Interested persons can refer to the General Sessions Court Guidelines for information on the court’s procedures.

 Do I Need a Small Claims Lawyer?

-Parties involved in a Tennessee small claims action can hire a lawyer specialized in the field of the case.
+Parties involved in a Tennessee small claims action can hire a lawyer specialized in the case.
 Lawyers can assist in filing a small claims action and represent litigants in court proceedings.
 However, litigants can file a small claims action without an attorney.
 The state court’s website provides a self-help page that contains useful resources.

 How do Class Action Lawsuits Work in Tennessee?